 Continue adding glue covered strips until the balloon is completely covered.

-Repeat this step 3 or 4 times.
-So you have a few newspaper layers on the balloon.
+Once you’ve fully covered your balloon, let the paper/glue dry overnight.
+Repeat this step 3 or 4 times so you have a few newspaper layers on the balloon.

 Would you look at that?
 It’s looking like an egg already.

 Cut some colored tissue paper into 2″ strips.
 I was able to find a 40 sheet pack at the dollar store!